Tropical Storm Conson: Vietnam

 Although Conson rapidly weakened before making landfall on the Vietnamese coast, the storm and its rainbands still produced heavy rainfall and winds.
 Bình Tân (Quảng Ngãi) recorded a whopping 910 mm of rain.
 Two people were killed by flooding.
 Another 23 ship crews from 3 vessels were also killed, in the waters off of Bach Long Vy island and Ha Tinh.
 Agriculture damages on the island of Lý Sơn is estimated to be at least 100 billion đồng (US$4.4 million).
 Total damage was amounted to 285 billion đồng (US$12.6 million).

 Laos

 The remnants of Conson brought heavy rains and triggered flooding in Salavan province, which killed one person and injured 9 others.
 More than 100 houses were damaged, in which 30 of them were severely damaged.
 Damages were reported to be LAK140 billion (US$14.6 million).

 Retirement

 After the season, PAGASA announced that the name Jolina was retired from their naming lists, after the typhoon caused more than in damages on its onslaught in the country.
 On March 21, 2022, the PAGASA chose the name Jacinto as its replacement for the 2025 Pacific typhoon season.

 In early 2023, the Typhoon Committee announced that the name Conson, along with two others were retired from the naming lists.
-In the spring of 2024, the name was replaced with Luc-binh; it is a Vietnamese name for water hyacinth (Eichhornia).
+In the spring of 2024, the name was replaced with Luc-Binh, which refers to the water hyacinth (Eichhornia) in Vietnamese.